gilbertwat/gilbertwat.github.io/_posts/2015-11-09-the-mornings-and-nights-around-tenderloin.md

 During my stay, I also took jog in the neighborhood in the mornings, one morning, I saw a long line of mostly men lining up in front of a church.
 In a closer look there, they are waiting for food.
 But once I jogged two blocks away, I am once again in the Promised Land.
 The land of opportunity.

 The contrast is too visible.
-I figure what is the tradeoff in this society that lead to this.
+I figure what is the tradeoff in this Society that lead to this.